DMA(LEGAL) - PROFESSIONAL DEVELOPMENT: REQUIRED STAFF DEVELOPMENT

 Education Code 21.451(d)(2), (e)–(f)

-The suicide prevention training must use a best practice-based program recommended by the Texas Department of State Health Services (TDSHS) in coordination with TEA.
-The training may be satisfied through independent review of suicide prevention training material that complies with guidelines developed by TEA and is offered online.
+The required suicide prevention training may be satisfied through independent review of suicide prevention training material that complies with the guidelines developed by TEA and is offered online.
 Education Code 21.451(d-2); 19 TAC 153.1013(d)

-If a district provides the training, a district employee must participate in the training at least one time; and the district shall maintain records that include the name of each educator who participated in the training.
+If a district provides the training, a district employee must participate in the training at least one time; and the district shall maintain records that include the name of each district employee who participated in the training.

 Staff Development Account

 A district that receives resources from the commissioner of education's staff development account must pay to the commissioner for deposit in the account an amount equal to one-half of the cost of the resources provided to the district.
 Education Code 21.453(c)